What is Reddin's 3D Leadership Model?

 The central matrix in the diagram below represents Reddin's initial model, showing the four major leadership styles and their positions along the Task-Relationship axis.

 The true strength of a leader or manager is to know when to utilise each of the basic leadership styles, and how to apply them to appropriate situations.
-Also discussed were two other key concepts - flexibility and rigidity - which refer to how malleable the individual's style was in various scenarios.
+Also discussed were two other key concepts:

-The primary styles are fairly broad and all-encompassing, and also highlighted are that leadership style could not necessarily be identified purely by examining the effectiveness of the situation.
+The primary styles are fairly broad and all-encompassing, and also highlighted that leadership style could not necessarily be identified purely by examining the effectiveness of the situation.

 - People-oriented approaches are often more effective in more open, creative tasks, when the leader sees the opportunity to develop their staff's leadership and skills over the long term or to motivate them through new experiences and greater responsibility.
 The leader may also see fit to work on a more people-centric basis in times when they have a highly experienced, skilled and competent team.